ashikvu11/ashikvu11/README.md

 - 👋 Hi, I’m @ashikvu11
 - 👀 I’m interested in cse related project
-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning JAVASCRIPT

 <!---
 ashikvu11/ashikvu11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.